 - Basically anything that a handyman can fix at not too great an expense

-These first set are examples that should be addressed either by requesting repair or a credit.
+The first set are examples that should be addressed either by requesting repair or a credit.
 A Request for Repairs would be sent to the Seller who would either agree or counter your request.
-The second set you can request but, in this market, I wouldn’t suggest it.
+The second set you can request but in a competitive situation you may want to take care of these minor items yourself.

-The main thing to take into consideration is that should you not come to agreement over the repairs and threaten to back out of the deal, there is almost certainly going to be a buyer in backup position ready to jump in.
-So depending on how much you want the home, and where you are with your budget, negotiating the repair stage of the process should be done with care.
+The main thing to take into consideration is that should you not come to agreement over the repairs and threaten to back out of the deal, there may be a buyer in backup position ready to jump in.
+So depending on how much you want the home, what kind of market it is, and where you are with your budget, negotiating the repair stage of the process should be done with care.